 With floor-to-ceiling polished tiling, this bathroom is both stylish and practical.
 It is fitted with a full-size bath with a shower over, a toilet, wash basin and vanity unit with a mirror and a heated towel rail.

-Bedroom 3 – Master bedroom
+Bedroom Three – Master bedroom:

-This top-floor room - once the attic - has been cleverly converted into a super-stylish and spacious, dual aspect ensuite bedroom, which overlooks the garden and rooftops of the neighbouring houses.
+This top-floor room - once the attic - has been cleverly converted into a super-stylish and spacious, dual aspect Art-Deco style ensuite bedroom, which overlooks the garden and rooftops of the neighbouring houses.
 The bedroom is furnished with a standard double bed on a handsome Victorian-style bedframe, with bedside chests of drawers and reading lamps, and a free-standing wardrobe with hanging space and drawers.
 Three Velux windows (with blinds) throw light down the staircase and onto the seating area where there is a small day chair.

-Ensuite Shower Room
+Ensuite Shower Room:

 The stylish ensuite has floor-to-ceiling polished tiling, a double walk-in shower with rainfall and hand-held shower heads, a toilet, a hand basin, a vanity unit with a mirror, and a heated towel rail.